Pilgrim's Progress: Our Lady of Bella Vista

 I can pinpoint many of the reasons that I want to do this.
 I was born in Spain, I love to journey, and I love to learn.
 But, honestly, I just "for no particular reason" really want to do it.

 Initially, I didn't think it was possible.
-However, after the accident, it became difficult for me to wear a backpack at any time, and for many years I had placed the Camino de Santiago in the "Things I Have Lost" closet.
+However, after the accident, it became difficult for me to wear a backpack at all, and for many years, I had placed the Camino de Santiago in the "Things I Have Lost" closet.

-Then I learned there was a porter system available, complete with bed and breakfast accommodations, and realized that the Camino was something I could feasibly do.
+Then I learned that a porter system was available, complete with bed and breakfast accommodations, and I realized that I could feasibly do the Camino.

-Of course, after pricing the porter system, I realized that the goal would take a few years to achieve.
+Of course, after pricing the Porter system, I realized that achieving the goal would take a few years.

 No matter, I need to work on my Spanish anyway.

-While I am planning to do the Camino de Santiago, I began thinking about all of the shrines available in the US, and I felt that while I am preparing for the Camino, I could make mini pilgrimages to the shrines around me.
+While planning to walk the Camino de Santiago, I began thinking about all the shrines in the US.
+I felt that while preparing for the walk, I could make mini-pilgrimages to the shrines around me.

 My first one was planned for the day after Easter.
-I was going to travel to Prague, Oklahoma, and visit the National Shrine of the Infant Jesus of Prague, the icon of the Infant of Prague is a personal favorite of mine, and Prague, Oklahoma is but a half day's drive away.
+I would travel to Prague, Oklahoma, and visit the National Shrine of the Infant Jesus of Prague.
+The icon of the Infant of Prague is a personal favorite of mine, and Prague is only a half-day drive away.

 Of course, Covid-19 has altered all of my pilgrimage plans.

-The other day, I complained to Father B, my pastor, about how awry my plans are (sadly, yes, I fussed about a road trip right now).
+The other day, I complained to Father B, my pastor, about how awry my plans are (sadly, I have already fussed about a road trip).
 Father waved out of his office door toward Our Lady of Bella Vista and the (charming) outdoor Stations of the Cross and suggested I begin my pilgrimage here.

-I thought that perseverance would be the first lesson I would have to learn from my pilgrimages.
-But, instead, it appears my study will be on patience.
+Perseverance would be the first lesson I would have to learn from my pilgrimages.
+Instead, it appears my study will focus on patience.

 xoxo a.d.